-Decadent and bright, this Lemon Custard Pie has a creamy, smooth lemon filling, folded in a sweet pastry crust and garnished with a simple, yet delightful citrus whipped cream.
+Decadent and bright, this Lemon Custard Pie has a creamy, smooth lemon filling, encased in a sweet pastry crust and garnished with a simple, yet delightful citrus whipped cream.

 Lemon Custard Pie with Lemon Whipped Cream